-- Status of this Document - This document is a draft providing information to the community regarding the specification of the Open - Cloud Computing Interface. - Copyright Notice - Copyright © Open Grid Forum (2014-2015).
-All Rights Reserved. - Trademarks - OCCI is a trademark of the Open Grid Forum. - Abstract 12 - This document, part of a document series, produced by the OCCI working group within the Open Grid Forum - (OGF), provides a high-level definition of a Protocol and API.
-The document is based upon previously gathered - requirements and focuses on the scope of important capabilities required to support modern service offerings.
+- 5 Status of this Document - 6 This document provides information to the community regarding the specification of the Open Cloud Computing - 7 Interface.
+Distribution is unlimited. - 8 Copyright Notice - 9 Copyright © Open Grid Forum (2014-2017).
+All Rights Reserved. - 10 Trademarks - 11 OCCI is a trademark of the Open Grid Forum. - 12 Abstract - 13 This document, part of a document series produced by the OCCI working group within the Open Grid Forum - 14 (OGF), provides a high-level definition of a Protocol and API.
+The document is based upon previously gathered - 15 requirements and focuses on the scope of important capabilities required to support modern service offerings.